Inverse trigonometric functions: Relationships between trigonometric functions and inverse trigonometric functions

 Trigonometric functions of inverse trigonometric functions are tabulated below.
-A quick way to derive them is by considering the geometry of a right-angled triangle, with one side of length 1 and another side of length $x,$ then applying the Pythagorean theorem and definitions of the trigonometric ratios.
-Purely algebraic derivations are longer.
+They may be derived from the Pythagorean identities.
+Another way is by considering the geometry of a right-angled triangle, with one side of length 1 and another side of length $x,$ then applying the Pythagorean theorem and definitions of the trigonometric ratios.
 It is worth noting that for arcsecant and arccosecant, the diagram assumes that $x$ is positive, and thus the result has to be corrected through the use of absolute values and the signum (sgn) operation.